geudde/attic-chest/pages/04.season-3/05.meeting-33/12.vox/docs.md

 “But Cyllenius who if dire Tisiphone rose,
 With his magical rod, could the fury compose,
-Of letters th’inventor, of commerce the friend,
+Of letters th’ inventor, of commerce the friend,
 A herald your charge always prompt to attend,
 Of magic the sire (but no magic they need
 Whose nymphs can so well in enchantment succeed)